Preston-Cook/news/README.md

 ## Third-Party Libraries
-This makes use of the following third-party libraries:
+Newswordy makes use of the following third-party libraries:
 - django
 - newsapi-python
 - python-dateutil